Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

 ## Case scenarios and specification

-Before the team starts coding, make sure to have designed scenarios, use-cases and specification, answering thes questions
+Before the team starts coding, make sure to have designed scenarios, use-cases and specification, answering these questions

-- What services, tools and products are we showcasing?
+- What services, tools, and products are we showcasing?
 - What are our technical requirements?
 - What is the use case/functional specification?
     * Who will interact with your application?